ramantehlan/AlvisAI/README.md

 # Installation

-1 Download the project to root directory
+**Step 1: Download the project to root directory**

   - Download the project and unzip only in the root directory of your website root or localhost.

-2 Import database to MySQL
+**Step 2: Import database to MySQL**

   - You need to import two **.sql** files to MySQL database.
 Those two files are: `server/sql/alvisai.sql` and `server/sql/alvisai_learn.sql` in the root directory.

-3 Configure program
+**Step 3: Configure program**

   - Now you need to got to `includes/config.inc.php` in the root directory and then change `MYSQL DETAIL AREA` to your MySql details.

-4 Create bot database
+**Step 4: Create bot database**

   - Create a new database in MySQL, name it "alvis_bot".

-5 Install Bot
+**Step 5: Install Bot**

   - Go to `http://host/ai_box/ai/program_o/install/install_programo.php` where the host can be localhost or your website.
 Then the installation form will appear.
 Fill out this form and use "alvis_bot" as its database and other details according to your MySQL database.
 Finally, click on save.

 # Notes

-> By step 3, The social networking will get active but it won't have a bot yet.
+- By step 3, The social networking will get active but it won't have a bot yet.
 Now we will use [**Program-O**](https://github.com/Program-O/Program-O), which is pre-installed in root directory we just need to initiate bot installation.

-> Bot will work by step 5 but you still need to teach your bot other wise it will show default answer.
+- Bot will work by step 5 but you still need to teach your bot other wise it will show default answer.
 To do that just got to **http://host/ai_box/ai/program_o/admin/** and log in with your Program-O details which you filled in step `Install Bot`.

-> **Warning: AlvisAI is also referred as zimp or zimpbox at various places in app.**
+- AlvisAI is also referred as zimp or zimpbox at various places in app.

 **That's it!
 AlvisAI is alive now** :sparkles: :boom: :sparkles: :boom: